"They're not going to want to talk to you," a defense attorney remembers telling the Hennepin County district judge about his new endeavor.

 "I've had a number of lawyers who were Vietnam vets say, 'Thank you.
 We need this,'" Hopper said.

-All involved say the new cheapest soma prices Veterans Court — launched just over two months ago — has a single purpose: making sure nobody gets left behind again.
+All involved say the new Hennepin County Veterans Court — launched just over two months ago — has a single purpose: making sure nobody gets left behind again.

 They have decades of military experience among them — and even more years in the courtrooms, watching Vietnam-era veterans who have descended into alcoholism, drug abuse, homelessness and increasing conflict with the law.